 The student will be required to complete, with a minimum grade of "B", thirty hours of course work at the 500 level.
 No course at the 400 level or below may be taken for graduate credit.
 A maximum of six credit hours may be granted for Directed Studies (BLY 594).

 A thesis will not be required.
 Consequently, BLY 599 (Thesis) may not be taken, and the six semester hours normally associated with it must be earned through formal coursework.

 The student will complete at least 18 hours of graduate coursework with the “BLY” designation, excluding BLY 594.
 Additional career-relevant graduate course selection may be from other departments.
 The 18 hours of BLY coursework will include the following core sequence:

-At the completion of coursework, non-thesis students will meet with their committee to discuss their directed studies project.
-They will be questioned by the committee on their readiness and background relative to program outcome expectations.
-The committee will evaluate the student’s performance using a rubric.
+At the completion of coursework, non-thesis students will take a comprehensive evaluation in oral and/or written format.
+A departmental committee will evaluate the student's performance using a rubric.
 If unsuccessful, the evaluation may be repeated once after corrective action is recommended and implemented.

 Transition between “thesis” and “non-thesis” options requires the majority consent of the student’s advisory committee.